carternorton11/periscope/README.md

 It requires:
 1. SSH keys to be set up between your local computer and HPC
 2. vscode to be installed locally, with `Remote-SSH` extension
-3. a mac, for now
+3. a mac (for now)
-4. a HPC that uses SLURM for job scheduling, for now
+4. a HPC that uses SLURM for job scheduling (for now)

 To run this tool, clone this repo, and then run: `bash periscope.sh` Periscope will then: